To succeed in real estate investing, you have to invest in the right market. But do you know which locations will be the most profitable?

 Real estate investments can only be profitable if the people living in them have jobs.
 In Ocala, there is plenty of opportunity for people to find (and keep) stable jobs: the large number of retirees creates a constant demand for medical professionals and caregivers.
 The horse farms are always in need of trainers, veterinarians, and stable hands.
 And several big brands, including AT&T, AutoZone, and Chewy, now call the area home.

 - Great Price-to-Rent Ratio

 The price/rent ratio is a great way of evaluating an area for its potential profitability.
 The higher the price to rent ratio, the worse the market is for profiting from real estate investing.
 To calculate, simply take the median price divided by the median yearly rent.
 In Ocala, that would be roughly $150,000/$14,400–or a price/rent ratio of 10.41.
 To put that in perspective, the price to rent ratio for San Francisco, CA, is 50.11 and the price to rent ratio for Orlando, FL, is 16.83.

 - Landlord-Friendly Laws

 The most important thing to consider before purchasing an investment property?
 Local laws and regulations!
 Florida as a whole is a very landlord-friendly state.
 Florida evictions take around 30 days from start to finish, whereas in other states evictions can take months to years in some cases.
 Tenants who violate key lease terms in Florida rentals (maintaining the home in the same condition as when they first rented it, violating pet terms or allowing unauthorized guests) can be evicted after their second offense in a year.

-If you’d like to learn more about real estate investing opportunities in Ocala, reach out today!
+If you’d like to learn more about finding the right Ocala investment property for you, reach out today!
 Our staff of knowledgeable, friendly realtors are available to answer all of your questions.
 It’s time to get started on the road to financial freedom!